nios-students/docs/wiki/FAQ'S.md

 You need to prepare for your practicals and record book/practical file on your own.
 If you don’t understand something, just visit [Reddit](https://www.reddit.com/r/NIOS_Students) or [read this](/wiki/howto-rec-book).
 You don’t have to do anything else—your Regional Centre has a record of inactive study centres.
 Now, if your study centre does not conduct FA PCP, or if your study centre is closed and the other centre does not conduct PCP classes either, in most cases they will give you the FA PCP marks.

-## What is the count of PCP classes? *Written by u/Sure-Woodpecker-3952*
+## What is the count of PCP classes?

+*Written by u/Sure-Woodpecker-3952*
-- Orientation = 1 per Student/Learner [Source](https://www.youtube.com/watch?v=QQTmBiF6L0s&t=2625s) Time code 43:43
+- Orientation = 1 per Student/Learner [Source](https://www.youtube.com/watch?v=QQTmBiF6L0s&t=2625s) Time code 43:43.
 - PCP = 30 per Student Source?
 This is the interpretation, but can't find any official sources but it's a fact.
 - FA PCP = 05 per [Practical subject](https://nios-students.pages.dev/wiki/pr.html#:~:text=Which%20subject%20has%20practical%3F%20Ans%3A%20Please%20view%20the%20table%20below%3A) source?
 This is the interpretation, but can't find any official sources but it's a fact.
-~~-  [missinfo](https://rcpune.nios.ac.in/personal-contact-program.html) ^(The 15 classes of PCP compulsory part is not true , PCP are not compulsory , just FA PCP is compulsory as they carry 50% marks of practical)~~
+~~-  [missinfo](https://rcpune.nios.ac.in/personal-contact-program.html) ^(The 15 classes of PCP compulsory part is not true , PCP are not compulsory , just FA PCP is compulsory as they carry 50% marks of practical).~~

 ## Where to find info on OBE